ziyasal-archive/loopback-sdk-net/README.md

-loopback-sdk-xamarin
+loopback-sdk-net
 ====================

-Xamarin Client SDK for the LoopBack framework.
+.NET & Xamarin Client SDK for the LoopBack framework.